deathau/sliding-panes-obsidian/README.md

 ## 3.2.1
 - Changed the name slightly to drop the "Matuschak".
 Sorry Andy, but your name's just a tad unwieldy...
 - Styling tweaks to better center the elements of rotated headers
+- Fixed the ugly shadow smudge introduced in the previous release
 - Fixed a code typo which was causing issues with opening and closing background panes

 ## 3.2.0